 Cassie trained as a chef at Leiths School of Food and Wine, where she won a place on an internship scheme run with BBC Good Food.
-In the four years she has been working at Good Food she has created many recipes, with baking being her main passion.
+In the time she has been working at Good Food she has created many recipes, with baking being her main passion.

 Read more bout Cassie